bitwiseshiftleft/strobelite/README.md

 #Version
 This is version 0.2 of the STROBE Lite document.

+# License
+This document is covered by the MIT license (in this folder), but the code itself is for informational purposes only.
+This is because I've done some of this work at my job, and need to clear it with legal.

 # Disclaimer
 I am not a lawyer.
 This code may be covered by patents, export restrictions, and the like.
 Please consult a lawyer before deploying this code, specifications or anything based on them.
 I would be especially careful in adapting TripleDH to run on STROBE lite.